18-Wheeler Accidents Las Vegas, Nevada

 Worse, the NHTSA reports that 28% of the truck drivers involved in fatal accidents have had at least one prior conviction for speeding.

 Eighteen-wheeler truck accidents are more complex than accidents involving other vehicles, in part because the trucking industry has many local, state and federal regulations that come into play.
 In addition, legal action on behalf of the injured can often be brought against the 18-wheeler’s driver, a trucking company, and one or more insurance companies.

 Contact Our 18-Wheeler Accident Attorneys in Las Vegas

 The knowledge and seasoned litigation skills of truck accident attorneys can help ensure a fair outcome for those injured in 18-wheeler collision.
-Talk about your circumstances with an attorney at Bertoldo, Baker, Carter & Smith today.
+Talk about your circumstances with an attorney at Bertoldo, Baker, Carter, Smith & Cullen today.